MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 Enable MMM Semantic
 ~~~~~~~~~~~~~~~~~~~

-The MMM semantic is enabled in a the module by adding the MicroEJ XML
+The MMM semantic is enabled in a module by adding the MicroEJ XML
 namespace in the ``ivy-module`` node:

 .. code:: xml